Dew point: Relationship to human comfort

+Altitude and clouds

+A rising air mass in the atmosphere will cool as the pressure reduces: its temperature will move closer to the dew point temperature.
+The relative humidity of this air increases as the pressure drops with the same amount of water vapor.
+This combination causes the dew point temperature to fall 0.2 °C per 100 m or 4.5 °F per 1000 ft.
+At the elevation where the dew point is reached condensation begins, creating clouds, or fog as it is called at low altitudes.
+Cumulus clouds tend to have flat bottoms marking the altitude where the temperature crosses the dew point.
+The condensation of water vapor into water droplets releases 600 calories of energy per gram of water, heating the surrounding air.

 Measurement

 Devices called hygrometers are used to measure dew point over a wide range of temperatures.
 These devices consist of a polished metal mirror which is cooled as air is passed over it.
-The temperature at which dew forms is, by definition, the dew point.
+The dew point is revealed by observing the loss of clarity in the reflection cast by the mirror.
 Manual devices of this sort can be used to calibrate other types of humidity sensors, and automatic sensors may be used in a control loop with a humidifier or dehumidifier to control the dew point of the air in a building or in a smaller space for a manufacturing process.